ben-zen/sammamish-router/README.md

 ### Software

-- nftables firewall
+#### nftables firewall

-- dhcpd
-- DNSMasq
+As a friend put it, "Well, I have this old setup with iptables and whatnot... but you, you're building this fresh and new.
+So *you're* going to try out the new stuff, like _nftables_."

+#### DNSMasq (DNS, DHCP, RAs for IPv6)

-- WireGuard VPN
+#### WireGuard VPN

+My concerns about VPNs are generally about sketchy public wifi access points, and less so about my internet activity being tracked.
+As such, I think running a VPN to my home network is reasonable.

-- 389 Directory Server (as a Red Hat library?)
+#### 389 Directory Server (as a Red Hat library?)

+With a small posse of ThinkPads all running essentially the same configuration, it would be nice to have one login across all of them.
+With an LDAP server on the network's gateway, that could be done.

-- Let's Encrypt, possibly with custom code
+#### Let's Encrypt, possibly with custom code

-- Some NAS tools like a backup server?
+It would be useful to be able to get key signing abilities established, such as being able to RDP into a machine without the certificate warning popping up and interrupting me.